dimsumws/DSA3101-Group5/marketing_analysis/README.md

 - **Target Audience**: Rare and moderate visitors, families, and friend groups
 - **Rationale**:
   - Survey data indicates that **discounts, bundles, and promotions** are the most attractive marketing content across all visitor types.
-  - The most common reason for visiting among **rare, traveler, and moderate visitors** is to **spend time with family and friends** (social motivation).
+  - The most common reason for visiting among **rare, traveller, and moderate visitors** is to **spend time with family and friends** (social motivation).
   - Instagram engagement data also highlights strong interaction with **family-friendly content**.
 - **Implementation**:
   - Offer **discounted group bundles** (e.g., "Family Fun Packages" or "Friends' Day Out Deals") to encourage social visits.
-  - Prioritize **flash sales, loyalty programs, and early-bird discounts** to incentivize more visits from rare and moderate visitors.
+  - Prioritise **flash sales, loyalty programs, and early-bird discounts** to incentivise more visits from rare and moderate visitors.
   - Promote these deals through **targeted social media ads and email marketing campaigns** to reach potential visitors effectively.

 ### 2. Seasonal High-Value Experiences